aminbeigi/Python-Personal-Notes/src/dataclasses.md

 ## Dataclass
 Data classes are just regular classes that are geared towards storing state, rather than containing a lot of logic.
 Every time you create a class that mostly consists of attributes, you make a data class.

-What the dataclasses module does is to make it easier to create data classes.
+The `dataclasses` module makes it easier to create data classes.
 It takes care of a lot of boilerplate for you.
 This is especially useful when your data class must be hashable; because this requires a `__hash__` method as well as an `__eq__` method.
 If you add a custom `__repr__` method for ease of debugging, that can become quite verbose:

 ```py